In the manufacturing sector, implementing even some elements of quality control and

 discuss on quality control vs quality assurance:

-1. Quality assurance is a proactive process that deals with defining a framework to
+Both Quality Assurance and Quality Control aim to improve processes and enhance the final product, Quality assurance is a proactive process that deals with defining a framework to

 reduce errors or prevent defects.
 Quality control is a reactive process used to find